 STEP 6.
 Stop the Recording

 As soon as you click the stop button of the screen recorder on the menu bar, the QuickTime player stops the recording and start playing the recorded video.
 Note one thing about the ESC Key that if you press it before starting your recording, you are taken back to the screen recording window to choose your options.
 If you press it between your recordings, the recorder window pops up again and become a part of it.
 The slider, volume meter, time elapsed, file size, etc. information is available on the screen recording window.
-In such a case, you may directly stop from the screen recorder window instead of the menu bar.
+In such a case, you may directly stop the screen recorder window instead of the menu bar.

 STEP 7.
 Save the Recording

-After playing the video if you are satisfied, you must hit the Command + S button or click on File on the menu bar and then save option to save the video as .MOV file.
+After playing the video if you are satisfied, you must hit the Command + S button or click on File on the menu bar and then save the option to save the video as .MOV file.
 You may also hit the red X button appearing in the video window to quickly save the file prior to exiting.
-The resolution of the recording screen of Mac will be same as the resolution of the display.
+The resolution of the recording screen of Mac will be the same as the resolution of the display.

 There are basic edit options available with QuickTime player to remove any unwanted part of the video if required.
-Options like cutting, pasting, splitting, flipping, trimming, rotation of the canvas, and more are available with QuickTime player.
+Options like cutting, pasting, splitting, clipping, trimming, rotation of the canvas, and more are available with QuickTime player.

 In spite of a few good additions, QuickTime player has its own limitations and it is definitely not the comprehensive solution to all the editing requirements.
-The glitches such as you cannot manipulate video and audio at the same time or add external audio and image clip directly, etc. to the screen recorder.
+The glitches such as you cannot manipulate video and audio at the same time or add external audio and image clips directly, etc. to the screen recorder.

-If you wish to ease your worries of editing the screen recorded for Mac or Windows, try Filmora Scrn, the most comprehensive software to make your recording and editing process simpler and more flexible.
+If you wish to ease your worries of editing the screen recorded for Mac or Windows, try Wondershare DemoCreator, the most comprehensive software to make your recording and editing process simpler and more flexible.

 It offers powerful features like:

 Full editing suite with a wide range of professional tools

 Exchange ideas in a better way with annotations and changeable cursors